 - Place water, milk, and salt in a pan and bring to a boil.
 Turn down heat to low, making sure liquid mixture does not boil out of the pan.
 If you do not watch it, you’ll have a MESS!
 So, watch this at this stage.

 - Slowly add grits, stirring as they are added.
 Stir for the first 3-5 minutes, then stir occasionally, making sure grits do not stick to the bottom of pan.
 Let grits cook on low for 30 minutes.
+Technically, it will be ready in less than 30 minutes, but my grits don’t taste the way I want them to taste unless they cook this long.

 - Serve HOT… or else it will be sliceable.
 Serves 2 or 3, depending upon portions.
 Enjoy!